 The best thing about these pickles is there’s no canning, no heating anything – just sliced your veggies, shove them in a jar and pour everything together – that’s it!
 They last for two months in the fridge!!!
 (Well – they won’t make it that long because I’ll eat them all first!)

-How do you make no-cook refrigerator pickles?
+How do you make easy refrigerator pickles?

 When are refrigerator pickles ready to eat?